-Eosinophils are a type of white blood cell.
-The immune system uses eosinophils and other white blood cells — or leukocytes — to ward off bacteria, viruses, parasites, and other possible causes of infection.
+Eosinophils are a type of white blood cell that help ward off bacteria, viruses, parasites, and other possible causes of infection.
+Eosinophil levels may rise when a person has an allergy, an infection, or leukemia.

 Eosinophils are a vital part of the immune system.
 They help fend off unwanted substances, known as pathogens.
 This process involves inflammation.
 Inflammation is a necessary part of the immune response, but it can sometimes be problematic.